 The role of the voter

 At the heart of these discussions lies the critical role of the voter.
 As citizens, the main way we can exert direct control over society is with our vote.
-It is, therefore, incredibly important to have an understanding of climate policy for this election, and make a tactical, educated vote.
+It is, therefore, incredibly important to have an understanding of environmental policy for ‘The Climate Election’, and make a tactical, educated vote.
 If you’re interested in climate aware voting, then Vote Climate shows the most climate-positive candidates in your constituency.

 This election is, in essence, a quasi-referendum on the UK’s interest in committing to a sustainable future.
 The choices made at the ballot this week will shape the country’s future environmental policies and determine its ability to properly tackle the short and long term challenges of climate change.